-Paul is referring specifically to prophecy, tongues, and knowledge as the spiritual gifts no longer necessary in the age to come.
+Paul is referring specifically to prophesy, tongues, and knowledge as the spiritual gifts no longer necessary in the age to come.
 All of these gifts are related to God’s revelation to His people during the present age; thus they will pass away at the end of the age when the kingdom of God is fully inaugurated because on that day God will fully reveal himself to his children.
 They do not have eternal value compared to love.
 Paul used two unique analogies to explain further.

 The reference to a child about three to four years old: Certain behavior was appropriate for this age, but that behavior “ceased” once the child grew up.
 Likewise, the spiritual gifts are appropriate for this age, but they will cease when Christ returns.

 The reference to a reflection on the mirror: In the Graeco-Roman world, a mirror was a polished metal disc with a handle.
 The reflection visible in the polished silver or bronze was a much more imperfect and indirect representation than modern mirrors.
 God’s present revelation of Himself to man is as such.
 But when Christ returns we will stand before God, see him face to face, and know him in full and our need for the aforesaid gifts will pass away.
 But love, faith, and hope will last forever.
 Still love is the greatest of them all.

 We often see that human love has an end to it.
 Marriages can fall apart.
 Family members can become estranged from one another.
 Friends can become foes.
 Such is human love.
 The lyrics of a famous song go like this.

 I’d give it all up but I’m taking back my love

 I’m taking back my love, I’m taking back my love